 Some of our products are labelled as "available in eligible areas only", this means that something restricts a particular customer from receiving a service.

-For our wireless customers (meaning you have a dish mounted somewhere on your property receiving a wireless signal from a remote site) speeds are dependent on how good the signal to the transmitter is.
+For wireless internet service (meaning you have a dish mounted somewhere on your property receiving a wireless signal from a remote site) speeds are dependent on how good the signal to the transmitter is.

 For example if your property is surrounded by lots of trees you may not be eligible for a 25 Mbps account, in which case the best we may be able to offer is 15 Mbps.